 ECSS-E-ST-32-01_0810190

-All safe life fasteners shall be marked and stored separately following NDI or proof testing.
+All safe life fasteners shall be marked and stored separately following NDT or proof testing.

 ECSS-E-ST-32-01_0810191

-Safe life fasteners shall be NDI-inspected by the eddy current method in the shank, head fillet, and thread areas.
+Safe life fasteners shall be non-destructive tested by the eddy current method in the shank, head fillet, and thread areas.

 ECSS-E-ST-32-01_0810192

-The standard crack size to be considered in the thread and fillet area for the safe life fasteners, inspected as required in 8.8f, shall be a = c = 1,91 mm73.
+The standard fracture control NDT crack size to be considered in the thread and fillet area for the safe life fasteners, inspected as required in 8.8f, shall be a = c = 1,27 mm when the inspection is in accordance with ECSS-Q-ST-70-15 standard eddy current fracture control NDT as shown in Figure 7-3.

 This assumes rolled thread and fillet, in conformance with 8.8c.